 One of the things that sets G&B Coffee apart from other shops is their attention to detail.
 Hardly any other shops (in the country) weigh espresso before serving the demitasse cups.
 When Glanville pulled my first shot of 49th Parallel Epic Espresso ($3), he junked it because the weight didn’t fall into an acceptable range, which was 28-31 grams, though that number varies depending on the beans and day.
 His second well-flecked shot hit the marks for sweetness and acidity and brought minimal bitterness.

 Babinski brewed 49th Parallel Kieni AB ($4.50) and served the Kenya in a carafe with a cloth-wrapped mouth.
 The light, subtle brew was pretty much the polar opposite of French roast.

 Koslow, a farm-driven jam maker and chef, and former Canele chef Ria Wilson, preside over SQIRL’s open kitchen.
 They change the blackboard menu even more frequently than G&B, inspired by finds at farmers markets and products they get directly from farms.

 They source buttery brioche from Proof, an early SQIRL backer, and treat the bread to savory and sweet toppings.
-We stuck with savory Brioche Toast ($6.50), featuring hearty kale, tangy tomatillo puree, lacto-fermented hot sauce and a photogenic fried egg.
+I stuck with savory Brioche Toast ($6.50), featuring hearty kale, tangy tomatillo puree, lacto-fermented hot sauce and a photogenic fried egg.

 Kukoho Rose Brown Rice ($7), produced by the family-run Koda Farms in California’s San Joaquin Valley since 1928, featured sorrel pesto, tart preserved Meyer lemon, a gorgeous poached egg, tangy feta, blistered San Marzano tomatoes, tiny, burgundy hued cherry tomatoes, and a judicious amount of hot sauce.